Yankees win 7th straight, beat struggling Astros 4-1

 Aaron Judge was hitless in his return to the lineup — batting leadoff — but James Paxton (5-3) won consecutive starts for the first time with the Yankees, who matched their longest winning streak of the year.

-Houston wasted a strong start from Brad Peacock (6-5) and has dropped six in a row for the first time since losing seven straight in June 2016.
+Houston wasted a strong start from Brad Peacock (6-5) and has dropped six in a row for the first time since July 2015.

 Paxton went five-plus innings before handing a slim lead to a shutdown bullpen that delivered again for the AL East leaders.